Summary: We’re

-Summary: We’re a little closer to the Star Trek future with the addition of 14 new languages to Google Translate for Android’s experimental Conversation Mode.
+a little closer to the Star Trek future with the addition of 14 new

 Conversation Mode, still only in an alpha release, lets two people speaking different languages talk into the phone or tablet’s microphone, with the translation getting played out loud for the other party.
 The experimental feature was added in an update to Google Translate for Android earlier this year.

-It’s not quite ready for widespread usage, and the official blog entry saysfactors like background noise and regional accents may affect accuracy.”
+It’s not quite ready for widespread usage, and the official blog entry says “factors like background noise and regional accents may affect accuracy.”
 But in true Google fashion, the more that people use this early version of Conversation Mode, the more data the Google Translate team is able to collect to improve it.

 Other new features in this update include Android tablet optimization, the ability to correct voice-generated input before you put it through the translator, the ability to put translated text in full-screen mode to make it easier to show people (like, say, the stranger giving you directions), and the ability to add unrecognized words to a personal dictionary.